 - 1. Students are expected to take USMLE Step 1 after completion of Pillar 1 and no later than the Pillar 2 start date. - 2.
-Students have three opportunities to be notified of a passing score on USMLE Step 1 within a one year time frame.
-The one year time frame starts with the Pillar 2 start date. - 3.
-A student who has been identified by the school as at high risk for not passing USMLE Step 1, based on risk analysis data for that year, may be eligible for a delay in taking the exam.
+Students have three opportunities to be notified of a passing score on USMLE Step 1 within a one-year time frame.
+The one-year time frame starts with the Pillar 2 start date.
+A student who has been identified by the school at high risk for not passing USMLE Step 1, based on risk-analysis data for that year, may be eligible for a delay in taking the exam.
 If a delay is granted and the student takes USMLE Step 1 by Friday of week 5 of Pillar 2, the student will then be registered and will begin Pillar 2 at the start of week 6.
+A student who takes the 5-week delay to starting Pillar 2 will be required to make up the missed time at the end of Pillar 2 before starting Pillar 3.

-If a student delays taking the exam until the beginning of week 6 or later, they will not be registered for the semester, and will be able to start Pillar 2 with the next class in February, providing a passing score is reported to the school prior to their return to classes.
-A student who delays starting Pillar 2 will be required to make up the missed time at the end of Pillar 2 before starting Pillar 3. - 4.
-A student who requests a delay in taking the USMLE STEP 1 due to emergency, health, or other circumstances will be reviewed on an individual basis. - 5.
+If a student delays taking the exam until the beginning of week 6 or later, they will not be registered for the semester, and will be able to start Pillar 2 with the next class the following February, providing a passing score is reported to the school prior to their return to classes and the student has appeared before the SSOM Student Progress and Conduct Committee, receiving their approval for re-entrance.

+- 3. A student who requests a delay in taking the USMLE Step 1 due to emergency, health, or other circumstances will be reviewed on an individual basis. - 4.
 A student who is notified of a failed USMLE Step 1 after starting Pillar 2 must coordinate an individualized remedial plan with the Dean/Assistant Dean of Medical Student Affairs.
-The student must be notified of a passing score on a second attempt prior to registering for their next semester of medical school. - 6.
+The student must be notified of a passing score on a second attempt prior to registering for their next semester of medical school. - 5.
 Three failed USMLE Step 1 attempts will result in dismissal from medical school.